Thursday, December 7, 2023

 Inspired By J.R.R.
 Tolkien

-I wanted to write up a a page describing the modified game rules we will be using.
-We are using Old-School Essentials as our core system.
-Basically we are using Old-School Essentials Advanced Fantasy with "some" house rules" and some "slight" adjustments to the races and classes "a slight reskinning of them to bring them over to the Middle-earth setting" and also to bring them up to scale with 1st edition since most of the encounters and such will be mostly from 1st edition Advanced DUngeons & Dragons.
+I wanted to write up a page describing the modified game rules we will be using.
+We are using Old-School Essentials as our core system rules.
+Basically we are using Old-School Essentials with "some" house rules" and some "slight" adjustments to the races and classes " a slight reskinning of them to bring them over to the Middle-earth setting" and also to bring them up to scale with 1st edition since most of the encounters and such will be mostly from 1st edition Advanced Dungeons & Dragons.

 You can find all of the playable races & classes, that will be available to play.
 Most of these have either been reskinned, adjusted and some are completely homebrewed from scratch.

-Basically all of our adventures/campaigns will come from the Adventures in Middle-earth but will be retooled to Old-School Essentials Advanced Fantasy.
-All playable classes will have level caps brought down to level 10 which is basically where they are set at in the Adventures in Middle-earth TTRPG "it's kind of an unwritten rule for most". .
-The reasoning behind me using this "slightly modified" version of Old-School Essentials classes is because for some reason, I seriously love the old style gameplay of this system over 1st edition.
+Basically all of our adventures/campaigns will come from various Middle-earth systems but will be retooled to Old-School Essentials.
+All playable classes will have level caps locked to level 14 which is basically where they are set at in the Adventures in Middle-earth TTRPG "it's kind of an unwritten rule for most".
+The reasoning behind me using this "slightly modified" version of Old-School Essentials & Old-School Essentials classes.
+Some races & classes have either been modified to fit Middle-earth or they were built from the group up.

 Tuesday, March 28, 2023